 These employees are not subject to other probationary hiring procedures such as placement on Merit System job registers and certification.

-The Oklahoma Department of Human Services or the Oklahoma Department of Rehabilitation Serviceswill refer eligible applicants to state agencies interested in hiring through the State Work Incentive Program.
-OPM does not maintain referral lists of eligibles for this Program.
+The Oklahoma Department of Human Services or the Oklahoma Department of Rehabilitation Services will refer eligible applicants to state agencies interested in hiring through the State Work Incentive Program.
+HCM does not maintain referral lists of eligibles for this program.